Tier 2 Notice Period

 Yes, you will need a new Biometric Residence Permit to start your new job.
 This means that in theory, you should sort out your immigration situation before handing in your notice with your current employer.
 This will likely lead to quite a long period of time before starting your new job but it is necessary to ensure that you keep within the requirements of your visa.

-For any advice on gaining a new Biometric Residence Permit or any other immediately query get in touch.
-We are experienced in immigration issues and are certain to be able to offer a solution to your current issues.
+For any advice on gaining a new Biometric Residence Permit or any other immediate query get in touch with our immigration lawyers, we are experienced in immigration issues and are certain to be able to offer a solution to your current issues.

-In theory your employer should not prevent you leaving.
-In practicality they may be able to cause you some problems.
+In theory, your employer should not prevent you from leaving.
+In practicality, they may be able to cause you some problems.
 It is best to not discuss leaving your current employer until all of your paperwork is done and a new visa granted for your new employment.
 This will reduce any potential issues.